cisco/mindmeld/source/userguide/active_learning.rst

     :align: center
     :name: strategy_tuning_flow

 The existing training data in the app is partitioned into a `sampled` seed set and `unsampled` set according to the  ``train_seed_pct`` value mentioned in the config file.
+Data is evenly sampled at the ``train_seed_pct`` value across the domains to maintain class balance in the seed dataset.
 Note that the pipeline only uses the data from files that match the ``train_pattern`` regex in the config file in this step.
 The classifiers are trained on this sampled seed data (and evaluated on the existing test data, i.e. files matching ``test_pattern``).

 Next, the trained classifiers are used to generate a prediction for queries in the unsampled set.
 This prediction is output in the form of a class probability distribution.
 This distribution is passed through the sampling or ``tuning_strategies`` to obtain a ranked list of unsampled queries.
 Based on this ranked list, the top-k queries (k = ``batch_size``) are extracted from the unsampled set and added to the sampled set.
 Thereby increasing the size of the latter while reducing that of the former.